josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 * The gpu is great at doing a lot of small tasks at the same time, so try to avoid really long for loops or huge shaders.
 * Implicit conversions, while doing a multiplication two different types is fine, try to avoid it in a for loop if possible, converting an int to a float once is better than 100x!
 * Precision qualifiers, these don't do anything on desktop gpus but mobile devices do calculations a lot faster at lower precisions.

+These are also useful but might not be as relevant when creating normal effects.
 * Data packing, instead of using 4 32-bit integers to store 4 8-bit integer values, if the size is known beforehand, they can be packed before writing and unpacked before reading.
+* Register usage, using more registers (determined by the maximum amount of values used at any point in your shader) *can* cause your shader to run slower.